Menu

 End of Key Stage Assessments

-These government assessments (colloquially known as SATS) take place towards the end of Year 2 and Year 6.
+These assessments (colloquially known as SATS) take place towards the end of Year 2 and Year 6.
+Previously compulsory, we continue to use these resources as a nationally comparable measure of our pupils' attainment at the end of Key Stage 1.
 Outcomes are shared in annual written reports.

 Termly reading, writing and maths assessments